A historic effort to alleviate flooding in Arkansas

 ICONIC Consulting Group is one of the prime consultants selected to plan for and recommend solutions for communities within the designated watersheds.
 ICONIC, in turn, recruited Olsson as a subconsultant.

-“The project will allow us to share our experience with ICONIC in a collaboration that expands the professional capacity to do this work while identifying ways to protect these communities from flooding, said Brian Osborn, leader of Olsson's Environmental team.”
+“We are proud to partner with ICONIC, the Arkansas Black Mayors Association, and the NRCS on improving these watersheds," said Brian Osborn, leader of Olsson's environmental team.
+"The project will allow us to share our experience with ICONIC in a collaboration that expands the professional capacity to do this work while identifying ways to protect these communities from flooding."

 Project expenses will be funded or cost-shared through the NRCS Watershed and Flood Prevention Operations (WFPO) Program.
 Olsson is one of a limited number of engineering consultants with recent experience completing projects through the program.